gdbarnes/pbtest/README.md

 ##Build notes

-* Scaffolded with Yeoman using Grunt, Bootstrap and Modernizr
+* scaffolded with Yeoman using Grunt, Bootstrap and Modernizr
-* Added in live validation (submit button disabled until criteria are met)
+* added in live validation (submit button disabled until criteria are met)

 ##To do

 * browser testing (optimise for IE8)
-* Work on responsive behavior
+* work on responsive behavior
-* Equalise heights of multi column boxes
+* equalise heights of multi column boxes

 ---